Infinity-RoPE: Action-Controllable Infinite Video Generation Emerges From Autoregressive Self-Rollout: Limitations and Conclusion

 \section{Limitations and Conclusion}

-Being a training free method, \methodName directly inherits the limitations of its underlying base model, including imperfect physics, occasional texture flicker.
-Despite this constraint, our results show that a simple training free mechanism can substantially extend the capability of existing autoregressive video diffusion systems without requiring additional data, computation, or model updates.
-We believe this work represents a practical step toward user controllable long video generation and provides a foundation for future research on scalable, temporally robust, and film oriented generative video models.
+As a training-free method, \methodName inherits limitations of its base model, such as imperfect physics.
+Nonetheless, our results show that a simple training-free mechanism can significantly extend autoregressive video diffusion models without additional data, model updates.
+This work takes a practical step toward user-controllable long video generation and future scalable, temporally robust video models.

 {

 }

 \maketitlesupplementary